 We cannot escape it.
 We cannot escape his prearrangement of our steps and foreknowledge of our thoughts, as verses 3-4 above illustrate.
 This, to be quite honest, is a terrifying concept.
 See, I know the junk that goes on in my mind and soul.
 I would be horrified to sit with Jesus as he dove into the depths of my depravity.
 But he knows.
 He knew before I did.
 And still, he chose to save, to justify my sin on a bloody cross, and deliver me from myself.
 God’s love is inescapable, at times terrifying, and ultimately, the most beautiful thing in history.

 More than knowing my depravity and forgiving it, which was the turning point and most significant time in all of history, he goes on to LOVE me despite me.
 The Bible says that we love because God loved us first (1 John 4:19).
-God chose me before time, to know me, to love me, and to save me.
+God chose before time to know me, to love me, and to save me.
 In those moments where I don’t understand myself and can’t imagine that anyone could, God does.
 He knows my thoughts.
 He knows my fears.
 He knows my pain.
 I can come to him and simply say, “Father” and he knows.
 His love endures.
 And I am KNOWN by the MOST HIGH GOD!
-What a suffocatingly beautiful and unfathomable idea.
+What a beautiful idea.

 Thank you, Jesus.